weaveworks/ignite/README.md

 It can build VM images, spin VMs up/down and manage multiple VMs efficiently.
 Integrates well with cloud-native projects like CNI, containerd and Docker.

+The idea is that Ignite makes Firecracker VMs look like Docker containers.
+So we can deploy and manage workloads just like K8s workloads.
+The images are Docker images and have the same API but they are as fast and secure as Firecracker VMs.

 ### How to use

 ```console